-This task will work with ASU leadership and faculty, with input from community partners as well as faculty and students to:
+The Salazar Center will work with ASU leadership and faculty, with input from community partners and students, to:

-- 1. Host public Water Education programs, featuring local and visiting experts. - 2.
-Assist the Rio Grande Water Conservation District, Rio Grande Basin Roundtable and other water entities in community outreach for water education. - 3.
-Host annual "State of the Basin Symposium" with water partners
+- 1. Host public Water Education programs, featuring local and visiting experts as noted above. - 2.
+Assist the Rio Grande Water Conservation District, Rio Grande Basin Roundtable and other water entities in community outreach for water education - 3.
+Create, gather and disseminate Rio Grande Basin water education materials and resources